Artur0927/terraform-airflow-platform/README.md

 **A Production-Grade, Automated Data Engineering Platform on AWS.**

 This project demonstrates a fully automated, **Infrastructure-as-Code (IaC)** deployment of Apache Airflow on AWS.
-It is engineered to run reliably within the **AWS Free Tier** (`t3.micro`) using advanced resource optimization techniques.
+It is engineered to run stably using **Docker Compose** on EC2, with a robust **CI/CD pipeline** for zero-downtime updates.

 ---